reallyTG/server-config/README.md

 We have a public gateway server `147.32.233.132`.
 You can use it to connect to all our other servers.
 To automatically generate entries for all configured servers run:

-    ansible-playbook [-e PROXY=YOUR_USERNAME@147.32.233.132] [-e USER=YOUR_USERNAME] -i hosts ssh_config.yml
+    ansible-playbook [-e PROXY=T ] [-e USER=YOUR_USERNAME] -i hosts ssh_config.yml

 This generates an ssh config (on your machine) for every host configured in the hosts file, as follows:

     Host foobar
         Hostname IP_ADDRESS
         User YOUR_USERNAME
-        ProxyJump PROXY
+        ProxyJump 147.32.233.132

 Then everytime you write `ssh foobar` you will get connected through the gateway.
+If you connect via vpn, remove the `PROXY=T` argument.

 # Administration & Changing Settings